-In physiology, Lyase meaning is defined as any member of an enzyme class that catalyzes the removal or addition of the elements of ammonia (nitrogen, hydrogen), carbon dioxide (carbon, oxygen), or water (oxygen, hydrogen) at double bonds.
-For example, dehydrases remove water.
-And decarboxylases remove carbon dioxide from amino acids.
+In physiology, Lyase meaning is defined as any member of an enzyme class that catalyzes the removal or addition of the elements of ammonia (nitrogen, hydrogen), carbon dioxide (carbon, oxygen), or water (oxygen, hydrogen) at double bonds in different ways other than hydrolysis and oxidation.
+For example, dehydrases remove water and decarboxylases remove carbon dioxide from amino acids.

 The systematic names can be formed as "substrate group-lyase."
 Common names are aldolase, dehydratase, decarboxylase, and so on.
-Synthase may be used in the name of a product when it is very essential, such as phosphosulfolactate synthase (EC 188.8.131.52, sulfite's Michael addition to phosphoenolpyruvate).
-A combination of both a Michael and elimination addition is seen in the O-succinylhomoserine (thiol) -lyase (either MetY or MetZ) that catalyze first the γ-elimination of O-succinylhomoserine (succinate as a leaving group) and after that, the sulfide addition to the vinyl intermediate.
-First, this particular reaction was classified as a lyase (EC 184.108.40.206), but then, it was reclassified as a transferase (EC 220.127.116.11).
+Synthase may be used in the name of a product when it is very essential, such as phosphosulfolactate synthase sulfite's Michael addition to phosphoenolpyruvate).
+A combination of both - a Michael and elimination addition is seen in the O-succinylhomoserine (thiol) -lyase (either MetY or MetZ) that catalyze first the γ-elimination of O-succinyl homoserine (succinate as a leaving group) and after that, the sulphide addition to the vinyl intermediate.
+First, this particular reaction was classified as a lyase, but then, it was reclassified as a transferase.

 Examples of Lyase

 A few examples of lyase include phenylalanine ammonia-lyase, citrate lyase, isocitrate lyase, hydroxynitrile, pectate lyase, argininosuccinate lyase, pyruvate formate lyase, alginate lyase, and pectin lyase.

 In the classification of enzymes, lyases may be classified further into seven subclasses.